GeoscienceAustralia/ptha/R/source_contours_2_unit_sources/tutorial.md

 sub-unit-source points, exact unit source discretization, etc).

 # Tips
-Beware of possible minor artefacts in the computed solution along the trench when rupture becomes very shallow and the sourcezone is nonuniform.
-In our experience this is not detectible when Kajiura filtering is applied.
+Beware of possible artefacts in the computed solution along the trench when rupture becomes very shallow and the sourcezone is nonuniform.
+In our experience this is not detectable when Kajiura filtering is applied.
 In general we suggest to always apply Kajiura filtering - although it is not done above so we can avoid distributing elevation data in the package.